glitchdotcom/shared-components/README.md

 ### Remote components
 While you are building or updating a component in this library, you may wish to see it in the context of your application.
 This package exports the helper `createRemoteComponent` that loads a development version of the library from a URL.
 For example:

 ```js
 import { Icon, createRemoteComponent } from '@fogcreek/shared-components'

 const DevIcon = createRemoteComponent('https://sour-environment.glitch.me/module.js', 'Icon');
 ```

-In the above case, `<Icon>` will render the Icon component as its defined in the version of shared-components on npm, but `<DevIcon>` will render the Icon component as its currently defined in the `sour-environment` remix.
+In the above case, `<Icon>` will render the Icon component as its defined in the version of shared-components on npm, but `<DevIcon>` will render the Icon component as its currently defined in the `sour-environment` remix of shared-components.
+If you change how Icon renders in this remix, it will be reflected in how DevIcon renders in your application.

 Note that at this time, this only works for React components, not themes or other imports.

 You can see a demo of this in `/test/remote-component/index.js`.